Ocelani/ergo/README.md

 [![codecov](https://codecov.io/gh/halturin/ergo/graph/badge.svg)](https://codecov.io/gh/halturin/ergo)
 [![Build Status](https://travis-ci.org/halturin/ergo.svg)](https://travis-ci.org/halturin/ergo)

-Implementation of Erlang/OTP in Golang.
+Technologies and design patterns of Erlang/OTP have been proven over the years.
+Now in Golang.
 Up to x5 times faster than original Erlang/OTP in terms of network messaging.
 The easiest drop-in replacement for your hot nodes in the cluster.

 ### Purpose ###